Monster Strongholds

 Introduction: Are Monsters Really so Monstrous?

 Hyrule is a land of defenses.
-While there have been brief periods of peace, prolonged conflicts and skirmishes have whittled down the strength and vitality of all peoples, leading to a huge amount of concerted energy being poured into better means of protection.
+While there have been periods of peace, prolonged conflicts and skirmishes have whittled down the strength and vitality of all peoples, leading to a huge amount of concerted energy being poured into better means of protection.
 And this is true not just of the larger civilizations with their massive curtain walls, parapets, and Divine Beasts, but in the societies of the so-called monsters.
 Wherever one travels in Hyrule, one will encounter bulwarks, bastions, and barricades; like trees, streams, and the mountains, they seem simply a fact of existence.
-While the Sheikah lock themselves in a naturally-fortified vale, the Gerudo strive for martial might, and the Zora build series of bridges and moats, so too do the monsters of Hyrule look to their protection in various ways.
+While the Sheikah keep to themselves in a naturally-fortified vale, the Gerudo strive for martial might, and the Zora build networks of bridges and moats, so too do the monsters of Hyrule look to their protection in various ways.

 And not for nothing do the main civilizations of Hyrule protect themselves.
 While the free peoples were once vastly more numerous, the irruption of Calamity Ganon a century ago destroyed many settlements and killed untold numbers.
-The Hylians were particularly hard hit.
+The Hylians were hit particularly hard.
 But all Hyruleans suffered, and now all are greatly outnumbered by monsters throughout the land.
 A bit of digging reveals some fairly sobering figures: across Hyrule, there are over 200 enemy encampments, making it incredibly dangerous to go anywhere alone.
 These encampments vary greatly in size and sophistication.
-While the majority are simple camps centered around bonfires, there are 50 skull cave encampments and another 50 forts built onto rocky hills, upon the water, or around the trunks of great trees.
+While the majority are simple camps centered around bonfires, there are 50 skull-cave encampments and another 50 forts built onto rocky hills, upon the water, or around the trunks of great trees.
 These strongholds shelter varying numbers of monsters, from small bands to larger battalions.
 But the sheer differences in population are the starkest fact of a harsh reality.
 Consider the following (very rough) figures: while the combined population of the great civilizations of Hyrule stands at around 375, the number of organized monsters pushes 2,350.
 [1] And these numbers do not include Hyrule’s other beasts and fiends.

 And not for nothing do the main civilizations of Hyrule protect themselves.
 While the free peoples were once vastly more numerous, the irruption of Calamity Ganon a century ago destroyed many settlements and killed untold numbers.
-The Hylians were particularly hard hit.
+The Hylians were hit particularly hard.
 But all Hyruleans suffered, and now all are greatly outnumbered by monsters throughout the land.
 A bit of digging reveals some fairly sobering figures: across Hyrule, there are over 200 enemy encampments, making it incredibly dangerous to go anywhere alone.
 These encampments vary greatly in size and sophistication.
-While the majority are simple camps centered around bonfires, there are 50 skull cave encampments and another 50 forts built onto rocky hills, upon the water, or around the trunks of great trees.
+While the majority are simple camps centered around bonfires, there are 50 skull-cave encampments and another 50 forts built onto rocky hills, upon the water, or around the trunks of great trees.
 These strongholds shelter varying numbers of monsters, from small bands to larger battalions.
 But the sheer differences in population are the starkest fact of a harsh reality.
 Consider the following (very rough) figures: while the combined population of the great civilizations of Hyrule stands at around 375, the number of organized monsters pushes 2,350.
 [1] And these numbers do not include Hyrule’s other beasts and fiends.

 It is interesting to note that Hyruleans are not guiltless against the monsters that plague them.
 Like Kilton, the people of Hyrule have long sought monster parts to make goods and livelihoods.
 Claws, wings, talons, fangs, and tails are turned into elixirs, and things like Chuchu jelly can be turned into dyes for clothing.
 The rarer the monster, the higher the price.
 The monster trade in the Hyrulean economy has a long tradition, extending back in time as far as the Sky Era, when their parts were used to augment weapons and other technology.
 [2] And herein lies the conundrum: while monsters terrorize and threaten the peoples of Hyrule, still too are many livelihoods reliant on these dangerous elements.
 Of course, monsters were not always so organized, nor so powerful.
 During the era of the Ancient Sheikah, monster attacks were checked by the technological advancement of the Kingdom, and monsters ceased to pose a threat to Hyrule.
-[3] With the revival of Calamity Ganon, monsters grew fiercer and bolder, spreading throughout the land, hunting wild game to excess and putting additional pressures on the peoples of Hyrule.
-Slightly before the events of 100 years ago, monsters became more active in harrying the free peoples of Hyrule.
-Ganon’s malice began to seep out from its bonds, manifesting in fearsome Blood Moons which call to life previously-slain foes.
-So too did new breeds of monsters begin inhabiting the land; fearsome silver and gold beasts, mottled with unnatural colors — a symbol of Ganon’s impact — began to stalk the earth.
+[3] With the revival of Calamity Ganon, monsters grew fiercer and bolder, spreading throughout the land, hunting wild game to excess and putting additional pressures on the free peoples.
+Slightly before the events of 100 years ago, monsters became more active in harrying the citizens of Hyrule.
+Ganon’s malice began to seep out from its bonds, manifesting in fearsome Blood Moons that call to life previously-slain foes.
+So too did new breeds of monsters begin inhabiting the land; fearsome silver and gold beasts, mottled with unnatural colors — a symbol of Ganon’s influence — began to stalk the earth.
 [4]

 Concerning built environs, we should note that the rough vernacular of monster architecture is remarkably similar all across Hyrule.
 There seems to be a fixed set of archetypal buildings found from the Gerudo Desert to the woods of Akkala, though materials vary based on region; wood is favored in most places, but metal is used as a primary material on Death Mountain due to its heat.
 This set of common structures consists primarily of skull-caves, sentry turrets, single-story tree forts, water redoubts, and multistory fortresses.
 Oftentimes, one finds these buildings combined into larger settlements, with multiple sentry turrets protecting a single cave, for instance.
 Other tell-tale signs of monster presence in an area include wooden barricades, spiked logs (a sort of fraise defense), mantlets, and torches housed in skulls.
 In all monster architecture, we quickly come to realize that no structure is ever wholly built by monsters; the presence of nails and milled lumber gives some idea of their provenance among the Hyrulean civilizations.
 [11] Yet this is not to say that the monsters of Hyrule are completely without craftsmanship (craftsmonstership?).
 Even their smallest turrets are built of posts and beams, which are rounded off so as to form joints, adding greatly to stability.
 The posts are given further support by wood-and-bone cross bracing, by no means a construction technique that should be overlooked, as it massively improves structural integrity.
 This bracing is held to the posts by rope, as are other horizontal log braces.
 These braces serve separate, though complementary, functions in distributing load and preserving the structure.
 Again, no small feat.

 We don’t know if the large, skull-shaped rocks were naturally formed or if they were built by some species in Hyrule.
 Given the remarkable conformity of these rocks, it could be that they were constructed, though by whom presents a daunting question.
 It is unlikely that they were shaped by monsters, who seem not to have the tools or skills necessary to hollow out such boulders.
 Yet, if not the monsters, then who or what would carve such a thing and in such numbers?
 Another answer is that they are naturally occurring, like a stalagmite, hoodoo, natural arch, or butte — a unique form which occurs as a result of water, wind, and weather.
 Whatever their origins, they provide excellent shelter, though they are not defensively sound.
 The thing that is most obvious is that they are favored hideouts of monsters.
-With gaping jaws serving as entrance, and three holes above where eyes and nose would be, the caves appear as giants emerging from deep below ground, swallowing up mouthfuls of earth.
+With gaping jaws as entrances, and three holes above where eyes and nose would be, the caves appear as giants emerging from deep below ground, swallowing up mouthfuls of earth.
 Inside is dim, though usually lit by lamps hung from the ceiling and the occasional fire.
-Here one finds many of the same camp gear as in other monster settlements and the occasional guard turret and treasure chest.
+Here one finds much of the same camp gear as in other monster settlements and the occasional guard turret and treasure chest.
 The caves are haunting, in a way, and watching the light leak through empty eye sockets onto the floor presents an interesting meditation.

 Lizalfos

-Though Lizalfos are developed metalworkers (an element of Lizalfos culture since the Sky Era where these monsters wielded iron arm-guards and spiked balls upon their tails), their woodworking skills pale in comparison to even Bokoblins.
+Though Lizalfos are developed metalworkers (an element of Lizalfos culture since the Sky Era where these monsters wielded iron arm-guards and spiked balls upon their tails), their woodworking skills pale in comparison to those of the Blins.
 Their platforms are held together only by ropes, and planks of wood are simply placed atop one another to form a floor, occasionally overlaid with straw or the odd rug.
 There is no use of nails, no binding, no roping, and no joinery to speak of.
 The boards of the bridges leading to these platforms are sometimes lashed together with rope, though they are not bound to the platforms themselves.
 The floor shape of these structures resembles the square-in-circle design of an ancient Chinese coin.
 The hole in the middle of the floor is still part of the vernacular architecture, and is where the tree would be in a Bokoblin tree-fort.
 Here there are often ladders, allowing creatures to get in and out of the water safely, all while keeping the entrance inside the redoubt.
 (It also reminds one slightly of the aperture of an open-bottomed diving bell.)

 Most notable on these platforms are the enormous sea-creature skeletons: fossilized fins as well as spines and skulls.
-They give some protection from the sun and elements and also hold up the main decorative elements: strung-together shells, which serve almost as a sort of wind-chime, and the cloth banners overlaid with bones as seen elsewhere in monster architecture.
-The ropework here was likely done in cooperation with Bokoblins, as the Lizalfos show no evidence of this skill elsewhere in their architecture.
+They give some protection from the sun and elements and also hold up the main decorative materials: strung-together shells, which serve almost as a sort of wind-chime, and the cloth banners overlaid with bones as seen elsewhere in monster architecture.
+The ropework here was likely done in cooperation with Blins, as the Lizalfos show no evidence of this skill elsewhere in their architecture.
 The large bones are well-integrated with the platforms, such that they appear a natural part of their surrounds.
 From afar, these floating camps give the impression of massive sea-monsters breaching in the distance — a straightforward sign of danger.

 Most notable on these platforms are the enormous sea-creature skeletons: fossilized fins as well as spines and skulls.
-They give some protection from the sun and elements and also hold up the main decorative elements: strung-together shells, which serve almost as a sort of wind-chime, and the cloth banners overlaid with bones as seen elsewhere in monster architecture.
-The ropework here was likely done in cooperation with Bokoblins, as the Lizalfos show no evidence of this skill elsewhere in their architecture.
+They give some protection from the sun and elements and also hold up the main decorative materials: strung-together shells, which serve almost as a sort of wind-chime, and the cloth banners overlaid with bones as seen elsewhere in monster architecture.
+The ropework here was likely done in cooperation with Blins, as the Lizalfos show no evidence of this skill elsewhere in their architecture.
 The large bones are well-integrated with the platforms, such that they appear a natural part of their surrounds.
 From afar, these floating camps give the impression of massive sea-monsters breaching in the distance — a straightforward sign of danger.

-Conclusion: The Monster Within
+Conclusions: The Monster Within

 Notes and Works Cited: